 Throughout her internship, and as described in her News Watch blog posts, Michelle encountered many obstacles related to working with historic documents and primary sources like trip journals.
 Inaccurate descriptions, personal biases and even creative spelling meant that information had to be carefully interpreted.
 Questions about human influence on the prairie ecosystem unearthed interesting debates about what is “natural” and how conservationists should approach restoration projects.

 Michelle has been working hard to consolidate her findings, and we look forward to growing the project and sharing this fascinating research in more detail.
-Overall, the experience has proven to be rewarding for both APR and Michelle, as seen in her article on the Bill Lane Center website:
+Overall, the experience has proven to be rewarding for both American Prairie and Michelle, as seen in her article on the Bill Lane Center website:

 At Stanford I take classes in ecology theory and population dynamics, but this internship was truly an invaluable experience in real-life conservation.
 I got to experience the science, the politics, the labor, and the organizational work, which are all involved in a project of this size.
 The tasks and obstacles are often daunting, but this internship has renewed my passion for wildlife conservation and I'm excited to return to Stanford with this broader outlook on my field of study.

 Read all of Michelle’s blog posts on National Geographic:

 - Should Conservation Look Back?
 Examining Historic Wildlife Populations of America's Serengeti